precice/precice.github.io/pages/community/precice-workshop-2022.md

   <p>Instructors: <a href="https://www.in.tum.de/en/i05/people/personen/gerasimos-chourdakis/">Gerasimos Chourdakis</a>, <a href="https://www.simtech.uni-stuttgart.de/exc/people/Uekermann/">Benjamin Uekermann</a><br/>
   Affiliation: Technical University of Munich, University of Stuttgart, preCICE developers.</p>
   <p>A hands-on introduction to preCICE, recommended for new users that want to learn how to couple their own codes.</p>
-  <p>This course requires preCICE v2.3.0, Python 3.6 or newer, and the Python bindings.
-Optionally, please also install ParaView and gnuplot, or similar software to visualize VTK point data and CSV files.
-If you prefer to try everything in a Virtual Machine before setting up your own system (recommended), you can use the <a href="https://precice.org/installation-vm.html">preCICE Demo Virtual Machine</a>.</p>
+  <p>In this first part, we couple two simple Python codes, discussing the basic methods of the preCICE API.</p>
-  <p>See the "preCICE Course II and III" for more topics and additional technical requirements.</p>
+  <p>We recommend to use the <a href="https://precice.org/installation-vm.html">preCICE Demo Virtual Machine</a> for the course.
+If you, however, prefer installing things on your system, you require preCICE v2.3, Python 3.6 or newer, and the Python bindings of preCICE.
+Optionally, please also install ParaView and gnuplot, or similar software to visualize VTK point data and CSV files.</p>
   </details>

 ### Tuesday, February 22